-CU students have an excellent opportunity to develop expertise important for succeeding in a globally interdependent world and practice leadership skills, mentoring, English language and cross-cultural communication by participating in the CIEE Czech Buddies program or Flat Buddies Program (see details bellow).
+CU students have an excellent opportunity to develop expertise that is important for succeeding in a globally interdependent world and practice leadership skills, mentoring, English language and cross-cultural communication by participating in the CIEE Czech Buddy Program or the Resident Assistant Program (see details below).

-One of the CIEE program goals is to expand opportunities for cultural immersion as well as practical and professional skills for our participants.
-Our students take part in various volunteer activities and assist in building Czech civil society.
+One of the CIEE program goals is to expand opportunities for cultural immersion as well as practical and professional skills for our program participants.
+Our students take part in various volunteer activities and assist in building the Czech civil society.
 So far, CIEE students have taught English, assisted teachers in classes, helped with Internet research, English correspondence, proofreading and editing texts.
 They have also helped with developing programs and have contributed time to people with special needs and the elderly.
 By working with students of different cultural and working backgrounds, companies and organizations gain an international perspective and receive helping hands in their work from dedicated U.S. students.
 CIEE students are often a source of original ideas, many of which have been welcomed and integrated into the host organization/institution environment.
-Students usually visit their volunteer placements once a week for 1-2 hours for a period of 2-3 months, and they do so without any expectation of financial reward.
-If you are interested in having a CIEE student work for you as a volunteer, do not hesitate to contact Alicja Nemoudry on .
+Students usually visit their volunteer placements once a week for 1-2 hours for a period of 2-3 months, and they do so without any expectation of a financial reward.
+If you are interested in having a CIEE student work for you as a volunteer, please send an email to .